-- A. Meet on a definitely established schedule, but in no case more frequently than once a quarter, unless otherwise mutually agreed; - B. Arrange periodic inspections to detect, evaluate and offer recommendations for control of potential health and safety hazards including working alone situations;
+- A. Meet on a definitely established schedule, but in no case more frequently than once a quarter, unless otherwise mutually agreed; - B. Arrange periodic inspections to detect, evaluate and offer recommendations for control of potential health and safety hazards including working alone situations; - C. Appoint members of the Union to accompany inspections; - D. Discuss Agency plans and policies for preventing workplace violence;

-- C. Appoint members of the Union to accompany inspections; - D. Discuss Agency plans and policies for preventing workplace violence; - E. Receive copies of all accident and illness reports, lists of toxic materials and exposure records; when incident reports involve resident(s), client(s), patient(s), youth(s) and/or inmate(s), for purposes of confidentiality, a separate accident report will be prepared omitting the name(s) of the resident(s), client(s), patient(s), youth(s) or inmate(s); - F. Promote health and safety education; and - G. Maintain and review minutes of all committee meetings. - H. The Employer will make available to Agency Health and Safety Committees information regarding ergonomic requirements that can be used to make appropriate adjustments in existing workplace settings.
+- E. Receive copies of all accident and illness reports, lists of toxic materials and exposure records; when incident reports involve resident(s), client(s), patient(s), youth(s) and/or inmate(s), for purposes of confidentiality, a separate accident report will be prepared omitting the name(s) of the resident(s), client(s), patient(s), youth(s) or inmate(s); - F. Receive data of assaults on staff and rules infractions regarding inmate(s) and youth(s); such reports will not include any resident, client, patient, youth and/or inmate names or identifying information, when required; - G. Promote health and safety education; and - H. Maintain and review minutes of all committee meetings. - The Employer will make available to Agency Health and Safety Committees information regarding ergonomic requirements that can be used to make appropriate adjustments in existing workplace settings.